ArneshBanerjee/ArneshBanerjee/README.md

 ## Projects:
 - [Kimi K3 for All](https://github.com/ArneshBanerjee/Kimi-K3-for-All) : Built a from-scratch training pipeline for Kimi K3, a 2.8T-parameter Mixture-of-Experts model released with inference-only code, by fixing 4 undocumented bugs blocking gradient flow through its router and experts.
 Then trained a ~1.3B param model on the training pipeline.
+- [DebateBench ](https://github.com/ArneshBanerjee/DebateBench) : A multi-LLM debate platform.
+Anonymised agents argue a topic over several rounds, and each round's winning response becomes shared context for the next.
+Every agent gets a fresh random code each round, so the orchestrator judging them never learns which model wrote what and can't build a bias toward one.

 ## Papers & Preprints:
 - Recursive and Wrapper-Based Feature Selection for Breast Cancer Diagnosis and Prognosis.
 Ayushi Bhattacharjee, Arnesh Banerjee, Arpita Talukdar.
 4th Analytics Global Conference (AGC 2026), March 2026.
 SPRINGER ASCAR Series.